-27. Force Majeure: To the extent either Party is prevented by Force Majeure from carrying out, in whole or part, its obligations under the terms of this Agreement and such Party gives notice and details of the Force Majeure to the other Party as soon as practicable, then, unless the terms of the Product(s) specify otherwise, the Claiming Party shall be excused from the performance of its obligations herein (other than the obligation to make payments then due or becoming due with respect to performance prior to the Force Majeure).
+27. Force Majeure: To the extent either Party is prevented by Force Majeure from carrying out, in whole or part, its obligations under the terms of this Agreement and such Party gives notice and details of the Force Majeure to the other Party as soon as practicable, then, unless the terms of the Product(s) specify otherwise, the Claiming Party shall be excused from the performance of its obligations herein (other than the obligation to make payments then due or becoming due).
 The Claiming Party shall remedy the Force Majeure with all reasonable dispatch.
 The non-Claiming Party shall not be required to perform or resume performance of its obligations to the Claiming Party corresponding to the obligations of the Claiming Party excused by Force Majeure.

-28. Governing Law: This Agreement shall in all respects be governed by, and construed in accordance with the law of the State of New York, without giving effect to the principles thereof relating to conflict of laws, except Section 5-1401 of the New York General Obligation Laws.
+28. Governing Law: This Agreement shall in all respects be governed by, and construed in accordance with the laws of the State of New York, without giving effect to the principles thereof relating to conflict of laws, except Section 5-1401 of the New York General Obligation Laws.
+[Consumers needs to find out what Section 5-1401 is before it will agree to this provision]